 Wales repelled attack after and attack, and turned the ball over just outside the 22 to seemingly relieve some pressure, only for replacement scrum-half Aled Davies to kick out on the full from his own 22.

 It was now a four-point game with four minutes to go, and the drama was all unfolding in Welsh territory.
 Russell played the grubber down the left channel for Price to chase, but he inexplicably decided to tackle Anscombe before he’d gathered the ball: pressure valve released.

 To compound matters, Price then got taken into touch when fielding a closely-followed Welsh kick, allowing Wales all the territory and possession you could want when aiming to run the clock down.

 The gap of victory was extended with the last touch of the match, Anscombe knocking a penalty over from inside the 22 after Watson was penalised for not releasing after the tackle.

-We may have been playing France last time, but it was a case of déjà vu for Scotland, who proved they can be a Murrayfield match for the big guns, but who ultimately take a shotgun to their own feet at key moments.
+We may have been playing France last time, but it was a case of déjà vu for Scotland, who proved they can be a Murrayfield match for the big guns, but who ultimately take a shotgun (or even an AK 47 for that matter, with how they were scoring) to their own feet.
 Price, who otherwise was very good, will regret that moment of madness when it looked like Wales, for so long starved of possession, were about to buckle.